 There’s so much more to sobriety than not drinking alcohol.
 Things you have to face head-on.
 Problems you have to solve.
 Mistakes you need to own up to.

-I think I would’ve benefitted from that work, especially under the guidance of a sponsor.
-Which is not to say I still can’t benefit.
+I think I would’ve benefitted from that work, especially under the guidance of a sponsor or support group that could’ve helped me see that I wasn’t alone.

 - Alcohol can affect stomach acid production.
 This can reduce the stomach’s ability to destroy bacteria that enter the stomach, which can allow potentially harmful bacteria to enter the upper small intestine.